temitopeakin1/temitopeakin1/README.md

 <div align="justify">
 <strong>T'megha<strong>, The Software Craftsman</b> The curious geek who craves for Knowledge, makes most of his time Building, Studying, and passionately seeks Knowledge wherever and however it is concealed.

-I'm an Experienced FullStack Software Engineer, I build aesthetic and functional apps using JavaScript, Angular, React, Nextjs, Remix, Node.js and NestJS.
+I'm an Experienced Software Engineer, I build aesthetic and functional apps using JavaScript, Angular, React, Nextjs, Remix, Node.js and NestJS.
 I also possess a solid proficiency in mathematical modeling and simulation, with a strong focus on mathematically driven simulation techniques.

-It gives me so much excitement to affect people's life positively by building quality and Scalable products.
+In my space from the context of building and development, I am always concerned about writing clean codes that are reliable and can scale.

-I'm very open to Freelance gigs, collaborations and resources to make me outstanding in this Journey.
+Open to great opportunities home and abroad
 </div>

 ---